There are all kinds of reasons why you might need treatment with a surrogate. You could be:

 When considering a surrogate there’s a lot to think about, and it might not be an easy decision to make.
 That’s why we’ll be with you every step of the way to talk through your needs, worries, and all the possible implications with dedicated support and counselling sessions.

-Once you’ve been in touch with CARE, our surrogacy coordinator and one of our consultants will begin overseeing your case.
-Before you do anything else, if surrogacy is something you’re considering you must get legal advice to work through all the legal implications.
-We’ll also ask you to have counselling with CARE so we can be sure you’re happy with your decision and understand your treatment.
+Our teams at CARE have been helping people to have a child using Surrogacy for many years, and we use all that experience to make your journey as supported and informed as possible.
+Our surrogacy coordinator and one of our consultants will begin looking after you as soon as you contact us.
+Before you do anything else, if surrogacy is something you’re considering we advise you to seek legal advice and support to work through all the legal implications.
+We’ll also offer you counselling with CARE so we can help you to be sure you’re happy with your decision and understand all the different aspects of your treatment.

 If you decide you’d like to go ahead, you’ll need to find a surrogate – this can be someone you know, or someone you’ve found through a surrogacy agency.
 If you’d like us to, we can give you the contact details of some non-profit agencies that could help you find your surrogate; we’ve worked with COTS , Surrogacy UK , and Brilliant Beginnings; ask your surrogacy coordinator about "gestational surrogacy".
 Once you've found your surrogate mother, it's time for treatment.